ruping/TRUP/README.md

 If pre-compiled binaries are incompatible with your system, you will need to rebuild them from source.

 Make sure you have installed Bamtools (https://github.com/pezmaster31/bamtools).
 Then write down the bamtools_directory where ./lib/ and ./include/ sub-directories are located.
 Currently bamtools 2.3.0 has been tested.
-Also make sure you have zlib installed.
-Then write down the zlib_directory where ./lib/ and ./include/ sub-directories are located
+Also make sure you have zlib and boost installed.
+Then write down the zlib or boost_directory where ./lib/ and ./include/ sub-directories are located

 run make in following way to install